 About 500 species, all from the Northern Hemisphere, many from the mountains of the West.
 Relatives of the edible onion, they are peerless as cut flowers (fresh or dried) and useful in borders; smaller kinds are effective in rock gardens.
 Bear small flowers in roundish, compact or loose clusters at ends of leafless stems that range in height from 6 in. to 5 ft. or taller.
 Many are delightfully fragrant; those with onion odor must be bruised or cut to give it off.
 Bloom in spring or summer, with flowers in white and shades of pink, rose, violet, red, blue, and yellow.

-Distinctive plant, with very large clusters (6–12 in. across) of lavender to deep lilac, starlike flowers with metallic sheen, appearing in late spring.
-Stems 12–15 in. tall.
-Leaves to 1 1/2 ft. long, hite and hairy beneath.
-Dried flower cluster looks like an elegant ornament.
+Distinctive plant, with very large clusters (6–12 in. across) of lavender to deep lilac, starlike flowers with a metallic sheen, appearing in late spring.
+Stems are 12–15 in. tall.
+Leaves to 1 1/2 ft. long, white and hairy beneath.
+A dried flower cluster looks like an elegant ornament.

 From the Mediterranean and western Asia.
 Grows to 2–3 ft. high and wide, with downy, heart-shape...

 Compact growth to 18 in. tall and wide, with bright pink flowers.